Dimers on Riemann surfaces II: conformal invariance and scaling limit: Wired scaling limit for a pair of paths

 \begin{proof}[Proof of \cref{prop:scalinglimit_disc}] Let $\bs \eta$ be the pair of paths obtained by performing Wilson's algorithm starting from the neighbouring points $x, x'$.
 Fix $\epsilon >0$.
 The idea is to describe the behaviour of the paths $\bs \eta$ conditioned on the event $\cA$ that they remain disjoint, outside the ball of radius $\epsilon$ around 0 (indeed, the rest of the paths is irrelevant in the Hausdorff sense).

 Let $\bs \gamma$ be a pair of straight line segments with distinct angles emanating from $x, x'$ until they leave $B(0, \epsilon^2)$.
-Perform Wilson's algorithm to a pair of random walk excursions starting from the endpoints of $\bs \gamma$, conditioned not to return to $\bs \gamma$, and let $\tilde{ \bs \eta}$ be the concatenation of $\bs \gamma$ with these excursions.
+Perform Wilson's algorithm (i.e., erase the loop in chronological order) to a pair of random walk excursions starting from the endpoints of $\bs \gamma$, conditioned not to return to $\bs \gamma$, and let $\tilde{ \bs \eta}$ be the concatenation of $\bs \gamma$ with these excursions.

 By \cref{prop:local_convergence}, since $\epsilon^2 \ll \epsilon$, the behaviour of $\bs \eta$ conditioned on $\cA$ outside $B(0,\ve)$ is in fact very similar (in the sense that it can be coupled with probability greater than $1- \epsilon^\alpha$ for some $\alpha>0$) to that of $ \tilde{\bs \eta}$ conditioned on $\cA$.